racket/racket-pkg-website/README.md

    the package build host, such as for documentation links and build reports.
- - *pkg-index*: `#f` or hash table; use `#f` to disable the backend server entirely, or provide a hash table to condigure the backend specifically.
+ - *pkg-index*: `#f` or hash table; use `#f` to disable the backend server entirely, or provide a hash table to configure the backend specifically.
+ - *backup*: `#f` or hash table; use `#f` to disable the backup task entirely, or provide a hash table to configure the backup specifically.

 Backend keys for a *pkg-index* configuration table within the main